TimothyORourke/Mainbase/README.md

 # Mainbase

-Mainbase is a Django web application where users can make blog posts.
+Mainbase is a Django web application where users can make posts.
 Users can follow other users and customize their profile with a profile picture and banner.

 ![Mainbase](mainbase.png?raw=true "Mainbase")